SpikeMurphy/BiochemProtocols/content/methods/bacteria/protein_expression_culture.md

 9. {{< checkbox >}} Measure the OD<sub>600</sub> after 120 minutes and then every 60 minutes and until an OD<sub>600</sub> of approximately 2.000 is reached.
 {{< infobox type="info" title="Bacterial Growth Phases" >}}
-⚠️ Cells should be harvested at the end of the logarythmic growth phase, typically at an OD<sub>600</sub> of approximately 2.000, and before stationary phase is reached at an OD<sub>600</sub> of 2.500–4.000.
+⚠️ Cells should be harvested at the end of the logarithmic growth phase, typically at an OD<sub>600</sub> of approximately 2.000, and before stationary phase is reached at an OD<sub>600</sub> of 2.500–4.000.
 {{< /infobox >}}

 ### Preparations 1 h before Harvesting